 Page of Pipe Roll in the year 1194

-The oldest surviving pipe roll dates from the 31st year of the reign of Henry I (1130), and from 1156 these documents are almost completely intact.
-A virtually continuous series runs from 1155 until 1835, when the Pipe Rolls were abandoned for modern accounting methods.
+The oldest surviving pipe roll dates from the 31st year of the reign of King Henry I of England (1130), and these documents are almost completely intact.
+A virtually continuous series runs from 1155 until 1835, at which point the Pipe Rolls were abandoned for more modern accounting methods.

 The early rolls were written in abbreviated Latin.
-In the 1650's, English was used for a brief period, before a return to Latin.
-It was not until 1733, when the final switch was made to English.
+In the 1650's English was used for a brief period before eventually returning to Latin.
+It was not until 1733 that the final switch was made to English.
 The script used was known as a clear Exchequer hand, which became more exaggerated with time.